Peer Support Worker

 • Experience of being supervised

-• Lived experience of Psychosis and mental health issues/difficulties
+• Lived experience of mental health issues/difficulties

 • Managing personal mental health and recovery